Chronic cough

 What is a chronic cough?

-Most coughs cause discomfort, but they usually serve a use – when we cough, we expel germs, mucus and foreign material from our lungs.
-Most only last a short time.
-However, sometimes they linger for weeks or even months.
+Most coughs cause discomfort, but they usually serve a use.
+When we cough, we expel germs, mucus and foreign material from our lungs.
+Most only last for a short time.
+However, sometimes they linger for weeks or even months - and this is when it becomes a chronic cough.

 A chronic cough is defined as one that lasts for eight weeks or longer in adults or over four weeks in children.
 They can potentially be very disruptive to the patient’s life, interrupting sleep and leading to fatigue, and in severe cases, they can cause vomiting, light-headedness, and even rib fractures.